automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Fruitadens.md

 # Fruitadens
-## Description: One of the tiniest dinosaurs ever to live in North America.
+## One of the tiniest dinosaurs ever to live in North America.